regina-normal/regina/python/testsuite/README.txt

 - blank lines within an indented block must include the indent also;
 - return values should be assigned to dummy variables, not discarded (which would create spurious output in line-by-line execution).

-See also the C++ test suite in ../../testsuite/.